17. Example [nuxt-20]: Porting the [vuejs-22] example

 this.$emit('loading', true)

-// we are not yet authenticated
+// you are not yet authenticated

 Lines 5–10: We retrieve the PHP session cookie initiated by the [nuxt] server from the store.
 Once this change is made, the tax calculation page loads successfully, indicating that authentication worked.